kmehltretter82/frama-c-linux/INSTALL.md

 The Why3 platform and the Alt-Ergo prover are automatically installed _via_ opam when installing Frama-C.

+Other recommended, efficient provers are CVC4 and Z3.
-However, CVC4 or Z3 are also very efficient provers to be used alternatively or in combination with Alt-Ergo.
+They can be used as replacement or combined with Alt-Ergo.
 Actually, you can use any prover supported by Why3 in combination with Frama-C/WP.

-Most provers are available on all platforms, although you shall configure Why3 after installation to make them available for Frama-C/WP:
+Most provers are available on all platforms.
+After their installation, Why3 must be configured to make them available for Frama-C/WP:

     ```shell
     why3 config --detect